khakhalin/Dynamic-clamp-2018/reviews and responses.md

 shows that the RGC inputs form a topographic map along the proximal-distal axis of individual tectal neuron dendrites.
 This reference should be replaced with an appropriate reference.

-We replaced this sentence with the following sentence: "This was not necessarily surprising, as auditory and mechanosensory inputs are known to have different cellular targets in the tectum (Pratt and Aizenman, 2009; Felch et al., 2016; Truszkowski et al., 2017), and thus can recruit tectal excitatory and inhibitory networks to a different extent."

 > Also, how can having different subcellular targets could explain the results?
 This concept needs to be clarified – an example would be helpful.

-We now added the following sentence to the text: "Alternatively, acoustic stimuli may be inherently weaker in triggering plasticity effects in tectal neurons, as compared to visual inputs, they arrive at different subcellular compartments within the dendritic tree (Hiramoto and Cline, 2009; Deeg et al., 2009), which can affect their influence on neuronal plasticity (Richards and Lillicrap, 2019)."
+We replaced this sentence with the following one: "This was not necessarily surprising, as mechanosensory and visual inputs have different cellular targets in the tectum (Pratt and Aizenman, 2009; Felch et al., 2016; Truszkowski et al., 2017), potentially leading to different recruitment of tectal excitatory and inhibitory circuits.
+Acoustic stimuli may also be inherently weaker than visual stimuli in triggering plasticity effects in tectal neurons, as they arrive at different compartments within the dendritic tree (Hiramoto and Cline, 2009; Deeg et al., 2009), which may shape their influence on neuronal plasticity (Richards and Lillicrap, 2019)."

-The actual rationale here is that inputs to different parts of the dentritic tree can trigger action potentials of different shape, and differentially affect calcium dynamics in the neuron, which, together with non-linear processing in dendrites may make different types of inputs unequal in terms of their effects on neuronal activity at one hand, and their impact on their tuning on the other.
-Two extreme examples of this effect would be the impact of climbing fibers on the activity of Purkinje cells in the cerebellum, and inputs to the apical dendrites of pyramidal cells in the cortex.
-However, we feel that this topic is really deep, yet somewhat tangential to the main message of the paper, so we tried to limit our exposition to this short sentence with a reference.
+Here, the actual rationale for the second explanation (a difference in subcellular targets) is that inputs to different parts of the dentritic tree can trigger action potentials of different shape, and differentially affect calcium dynamics in the neuron, which, together with non-linear processing in dendrites may make different types of inputs unequal in terms of their effects on neuronal activity, and neuronal tuning, respectively.
+Two extreme examples of this effect would be the impact of climbing fibers on the activity of Purkinje cells in the cerebellum, and the impact of inputs to the apical dendrites of pyramidal cells in the cortex.
+We feel, however, that this topic is really deep, yet somewhat tangential to the main message of the paper, so we tried to limit our exposition to it by short sentence and a good recent reference.

 > Page 13 line 46: The authors use the term “distributed sensory network” .
 Is a “distributed” network a special type of sensory network?

-Technically, even two neurons form a network (a true mathematician would probably argue that even one neuron forms a network!), so we tried to remind the reader that the tectal network is a relatively large one, with broad recurrent excitation, and in which different parts of the sensory input are processed in parallel.
-Thus we used the word "distributed", as in "distributed computations", as opposed to more local and covergent networks, such as, for example, the Mauthner cell network in the hindbrain.
-If you think that this word is not appropriate here, please let us know, and we'll remove it.
+Technically, even two neurons form a network (and a true mathematician would probably argue that even one neuron forms a network!), yet the tectal network is a relatively large one, with broad recurrent excitation, and in which different parts of the sensory input are processed in parallel.
+To subtly remind the reader about that, we used a word "distributed", as in "distributed computations", as opposed to more local and covergent networks, such as, for example, the Mauthner cell network in the hindbrain.
+This word is often used in writing (a Google Scholar search for `"distributed network" brain` returns 27000 hits), but admittedly it is not a precisely defined term, but rather a useful qualifier.
+If you think that this word is not appropriate here, please let us know, and we will remove it.

 > Page 3, line 26,27,28: “In the tadpole tectum, looming stimuli are known to elicit stronger responses compared to instantaneous inversions, yet the suppression yielded by looming stimuli was weaker”.